Also published on techPresident

 The ability of the townhallers and death panelists to grab the attention of the media and chattering class caught many by surprise, but that kind of surprise didn’t seem to matter so much to the Obamans a year ago.
 Remember Sarah Palin’s VP nomination acceptance speech?
 The next day, Obama’s fundraisers played their list like a musical instrument, ginning up more political donations in a 24-hour-period than anyone, ever.

 The targets?
-Rumor-mongers of course (including Drudge), but also the dreaded “special interests”.
+Rumor-mongers of course (“special interests”.
 And Obama’s organizers aren’t just preaching to the members of their existing choir — taking a page from the presidential campaign’s playbook, they’re reaching out to the unconverted by running Google Ads on likely queries.
 For instance, search for “death panels” and you might find something like this:

 Which will lead to a landing page like this one.
-Again as the campaign did in 2008, they’re also running ads on the name “Barack Obama,” such as the one to the right that appeared on Epolitics.com and which led again to a custom landing page.
-So if they have the tactics and they have the example of last year’s integrated effort, why has OFA fallen short so far?
+Again as the campaign did in 2008, they’re also running ads on the name “Barack Obama,” such as the one to the right that appeared on Epolitics.com and which led again to not just financially:

 When Bird arrived in Wisconsin last week, he recognized all the familiar hallmarks of an underdog fight.
 Gone were the 44 field offices across the state where Obama organizers had worked during the campaign; now Bird spent his visit searching for power outlets in Wisconsin coffee shops and conducting conference calls at sidewalk cafes.
 Gone were the 100 paid staffers who orchestrated an Obama victory in the state; now OFA employed one person in Wisconsin, Grandone, who hoped to hire two or three assistants if the budget allowed.